 Under the Affordable Care Act, health insurance companies can’t refuse to cover you or charge you more because you have a “pre-existing condition” (.ie, a health problem you had before the date of your new health coverage starts.
 They also can’t charge more for women than men.

-These rules went into effect for plan years beginning on or after January 1, 2014.
+These rules went into effect for plan years beginning on, or after January 1, 2014.

 What This Means for You

-Health insurers can no longer charge more or deny coverage to you or your child because of a pre-existing health condition like asthma, diabetes, or cancer.
-They cannot limit benefits for that condition either.
+Health insurers can no longer charge more, or deny coverage, to you or your child due to a pre-existing health condition like asthma, diabetes, or cancer.
+They also cannot limit benefits for pre-existing conditions.
 Once you have insurance, they can’t refuse to cover treatment for your pre-existing condition.
-Learn more about coverage for pre-existing conditions.

 Grandfathered Health Plan